It Is Time To Hold Your Employer Accountable

 - Breach of good faith and fair dealing: If your employer terminated you to avoid paying you a bonus or commission, you may have a wrongful termination suit.

-- Violations of public policy: Your employer cannot fire you for taking off time to vote or to serve on jury duty or for whistleblowing.
+- Violations of public policy: Your employer cannot fire you for taking time off to vote, to serve on jury duty or for whistleblowing.

 You may also file claims against your employer if you have been the target of workplace violence or sexual harassment, or if you have been treated differently or discriminated against for any reason.
 Additionally, it is illegal for your employer to fire you in retaliation to any claims you have made against it.